El Paso Formation: History of investigation

 The formation was first named by George Burr Richardson in 1904 for exposures in the Franklin and Hueco Mountains.
 All Ordovician beds of the Franklin Mountains were originally included in the formation.
 Richardson later (1908) mapped the formation into the Permian Basin and assigned the upper Ordovician beds to the Montoya Limestone.
 In 1965, Zeller divided the formation in southwestern New Mexico into the Sierrita and Bat Cave Members.
 Clemons (1991) divided the formation differently, into the Hitt Canyon, Jose, McKelligon, and Padre Members.

 In 1964, R.H.
-Flowers proposed promoting the El Paso Formation to group rank and recommended several divisions into formations, based largely on biostratigraphy, such as the Big Hatchet Formation, the Cooks Formation, the Florida Mountain Formation, the Scenic Drive Formation, or the Victorio Hills Formation.
+Flower proposed promoting the El Paso Formation to group rank and recommended several divisions into formations, based largely on biostratigraphy, such as the Big Hatchet Formation, the Cooks Formation, the Florida Mountain Formation, the Scenic Drive Formation, or the Victorio Hills Formation.
 However, this has not been widely accepted, and Greg H. Mack rejected both the promotion of the El Paso Formation to group rank and the designation of biostratigraphic zones within the El Paso as formations.